8 min read

 The practical implication

 If you already do SEO well, you are not starting from zero on GEO.
 But you do have a specific set of gaps to address: AI crawler permissions, llms.txt, FAQPage and Article schema on content pages, and a brand authority strategy that goes beyond link building.
 A GEO audit will tell you exactly where those gaps are on your specific site.
+For a comparison of the best AI visibility tools to track both your GEO and SEO performance, see our tools guide.
+To monitor your AI search rankings over time, try an AI SEO tracker.

 Free audit.
 Instant results.
 No sign-up required.